-1 Financial market participants shall publish on their websites information about their policies on integrating sustainability risks in their investment decision-making processes.
-Financial advisors shall publish on their websites information about their policies on integrating sustainability risks in their investment or insurance advice.
+&lt;sup>2 Financial market participants publish information on their websites about their policies on integrating sustainability risks into their investment decision-making processes.
+Financial advisors shall publish on their websites information about their policies on integrating sustainability risks into their investment or insurance advice.

-2 Financial market participants shall publish and update on their websites [omission] where they consider the principal adverse impacts of investment decisions on sustainability factors, a statement regarding their due diligence policies with respect to such effects, taking due account of their size, the nature and scope of their activities and the type of financial products they make available.
+&lt;sup>3 Financial market participants shall publish and update on their websites where they consider the main adverse effects of investment decisions on sustainability factors, a statement regarding their due diligence policies with respect to such effects, taking due account of their size, the nature and scope of their activities and the type of financial products they make available.

-3 [omission] for each financial product, if a financial market participant applies Article 4 [omission], the following shall be included: a) a clear and reasoned explanation of whether, and, if so, how a financial product considers principal adverse impacts on sustainability factors; b) a statement that information on principal adverse impacts on sustainability factors is available in the information to be disclosed pursuant to Article 11(2) of the Regulation.
+&lt;sup>4 [omission] for each financial product, if a financial market participant applies Article 4 [omission], the following shall be included: a) a clear and reasoned explanation of whether, and, if so, how a financial product considers principal adverse impacts on sustainability factors; b) a statement that information on principal adverse impacts on sustainability factors is available in the information to be disclosed pursuant to Article 11(2) of the Regulation.

-4 Financial market participants and financial advisors shall include in their remuneration policies information on how those policies are consistent with the integration of sustainability risks, and shall publish that information on their websites.
+&lt;sup>5 Financial market participants and financial advisors include in their remuneration policies information about how those policies are consistent with the integration of sustainability risks and post that information on their websites.

-- Commission Delegated Regulation (EU) 2022/1288, as amended, describing the regulatory technical standards on the content and presentation of information in pre-contractual documents, on websites and in periodic reports; - ESMA guidelines on funds' names using ESG or sustainability-related terms of 21 August 2024 (ESMA34-1592494965-657).
+- Commission Delegated Regulation (EU) 2022/1288, as amended outlining regulatory technical standards on the content and presentation of information in pre-contractual documents, websites and periodic reports.